-IMPACT: Boris Johnson is a Member of Parliament in the United Kingdom and former Foreign Secretary and Mayor of London who has a history of making inflammatory anti-Muslim, anti-immigrant, and racist remarks.
+IMPACT: Boris Johnson is the current Prime Minister of the United Kingdom.
+He previously held the position of Foreign Secretary and Mayor of London, and he has a history of making inflammatory anti-Muslim, anti-immigrant, and racist remarks.

-Boris Johnson has been a Member of Parliament in the United Kingdom (U.K.) since May 2015.
+Boris Johnson is the current Prime Minister of the United Kingdom (U.K).
+Following the May 2019 resignation of Theresa May, Johnson was elected the leader of the Conservative party and appointed Prime Minister.
+During the 2019 general election, Johnson led the Conservatives to their biggest win since 1987.
+Prior to holding the position of Prime Minister, Johnson had been a Member of Parliament in the U.K. since May 2015.
 He served as the Mayor of London from May 2008 to May 2016 and as the U.K.’s Secretary of State for Foreign and Commonwealth Affairs from July 2016 to July 2018.

 In early August 2018, Johnson published an op-ed in The Telegraph that used an anti-Muslim slur to refer to religious head-covering worn by some Muslim women.
 In the piece he argued while the burqa is “oppressive and ridiculous,” it should not be banned.
 He wrote: “It is absolutely ridiculous that people should choose to go around looking like letterboxes,” mainstreaming this phrasing as a comparison to Muslim women who wear the burqa.
 In this column, he stated that women who wear the burqa resemble “bank robbers.”
 Nesrine Malik, a British-Sudanese columnist for The Guardian, argued that Johnson’s rhetorical use of the burqa is meant to be “a code – for Muslims, brown people, and all others who want to dictate their ways onto the helpless and authentic people.”
 In a poll by Sunday Express, 53 percent of voters did not think his comments warranted disciplinary action.